expo/expo/docs/pages/accounts/account-types.md

 After completing the conversion process, you can no longer log in as the old Personal Account's user.
 To continue using Expo services, you will log into [expo.dev](https://expo.dev/) with the user you selected or created to manage the Organization Account.
 Then, select the organization from the top left dropdown to access the organization.

-### Inviting other members
+### Inviting members

-Since the Organization is a shared container with your team members, you can invite other members to it.
+Since the Organization is a shared container with your team, you can invite other members to it.
 To invite a new member:

 - From the Organization's dashboard, select Organization settings from the sidebar.
 This will open all the settings available for the organization.
 - In Account settings, select Members from the sidebar.